-Uptime.com subaccounts are included with Premium subscriptions an add on upon request.
+Uptime.com subaccounts are included with Premium subscriptions and are added on upon request.
 Subaccounts can be treated as separate accounts that are linked to the main account.
 They are most useful in separating your client’s accounts rather than managing all checks and reports within a single account.

 Enabling subaccounts will give administrators and account owners the following abilities: